ThomasLatham/fantasy-art-forever/README.md

 a family of Reddit communities (i.e., subreddits) for sharing and discussing art while maintaining artist credit.
 As such, this project also keeps high standards for artist and poster attribution.

-*A note for transparency:* This bot in its current state ignores OC (original content) posts on the subreddits it scrapes.
-This is because it's difficult to automate attribution for these posts; while regular posts need to have artist's name in their titles, OC posts don't have this requirement, so it's harder (but not impossible) to automate finding the artist's name.
-I might add this in a future version.
+*A note for transparency:* As an automated bot, this project doesn't always parse the scraped data in such a way as to give proper attribution (e.g., the occasional messed-up post title or artist name), and I apologize for this.
+Further, in the case of OC (original content) posts to the sourced subreddits, the bot attributes the work on Instagram using the OP's (original poster's) Reddit username.

 ## Posting Schedule